AdaCore/spark2014/docs/ug/goals.rst

 specifications could raise a run-time error::

-   p.ads:4:15: division by zero failed p.ads:7:31: Proved - division by zero p.ads:10:31: Proved - division by zero p.ads:13:15: Proved - division by zero
+   p.ads:4:15: division by zero failed p.ads:7:31: (info) proved: division by zero p.ads:10:31: (info) proved: division by zero p.ads:13:15: (info) proved: division by zero

 Notice also that division might also overflow here, if ``X`` is the minimal integer value and ``Y`` is ``-1`` (standard 32-bits integers are assumed